 1. Purpose of DVR & Roles 2.
 Applying for DVR 3.
 Eligibility & DVR Wait List (OOS) 4.
 Plan for Employment (IPE) 5.
 DVR Services 6.
 Fiscal/Purchasing 7.
 Closing a DVR Case 8.
 Consumer Rights & Legal Info 9.
 Service Providers & Projects 10.
 Technical & General Info 11.
-Site Map 12.
-Chronological Policy Changes
+A-Z Resources List 12.
+Chronological Announcements

 Technical & General Information